Support

 British Red Cross

 The British Red Cross offers numerous services including those geared to help refugees and young refugees.
 Further details can be found on their website as well as information on access to your nearest refugee services.
+Their support line number is 0808 196 3651 and they can provide support in over 200 languages.

 UNSEEN

 A charity that specialises in eradicating all forms of slavery in the modern world, providing safe houses and support in communities.
 Concerns can be reported via their website and a 24/7 helpline is available on 08000 121 700.
+They also have access to multilingual interpreters.

 Report Modern Slavery